Helium mass spectrometer: Partial vacuum method (ultra sniffer test)

-In contrast to the Helium charged sniffer test, the partial vacuum method, the ultra sniffer test gas method (UST-method) uses the partial vacuum effect, so that the gas tightness of test sample can be detected at normal pressure with the same sensitivity as the helium charged vacuum test with helium gas helium.
+In contrast to the Helium charged vacuum test, the partial vacuum method, the ultra sniffer test gas method (UST-method) uses a partial vacuum effect, so that gas tightness of the test sample can be detected at normal pressure with the same sensitivity as the helium charged vacuum test with helium gas helium.
 The method has a sensitivity of 10^{−12} Pa·m^{3}·s^{−1}.

 Similar to the classical Helium charged sniffer test the test sample is enclosed in a bag, but in contrast to the classic method, the bag is exposed with a helium-free gas, so that the helium concentration inside the bag can reduced from 5·10^{−7} to 10^{−12} Pa·m^{3}·s^{−1}.
 This sensitivity corresponds to a theoretical gas loss of 1 cm^{3} in 3000 years.

 The UST method can be used very economically for the ad hoc testing of test samples.
 The test system can be set up easily, with normal pneumatic items, such as valves and plastic hoses.
 For the embedding of the test samples, a simple plastic bag is sufficient.
 The UST method was also used for the leak testing of component of the fusion experiment Wendelstein 7-X in Germany.